Today, no matter where you live in the United States, there’s a good chance that you’ve seen your fair share of extreme weather.

 Attic and Ceilings

-When inspecting your roof, look out for any signs of leaks or water spots.
+When inspecting your roof, look for any leaks or water spots.
 While you may not see damage on the exterior, wind and hail can cause unseen damage that could lead to more significant problems down the road.

 Ensure every area is inspected, including ceilings, light fixtures, and even in hidden areas like attics where there might be a slight chance of seeing them with just torches/flashlights as it’s dark inside those places too!